nortonvanz/Bank-Churn-Prediction/README.md

 ### 1.2 Problem type: Binary Classification
 - The 'abandono_clientes.csv' dataset contains 10k rows and 13 features, which is enough to create a supervised machine learning model using a frequentist approach.
-- To deal with this churn problem, some classification models will be created, and the best one will be used.
+- To deal with this churn problem, some classification models with different approaches will be created, and the best one will be used.

 ### 1.3 Evaluation metric: F1 score
 - F1 score will be the metric used with cross-validation, considering:
     - The business team needs a good balance between finding actual churners (recall) and avoiding false alarms (precision).
-    - The classes are unbalanced (20% of customers churned).
+    - Focuses on minority class (churners) performance without being skewed by majority class dominance (unbalanced dataset: 20% churned).

 ### 1.4 Methodology: CRISP-DM
 - Cross Industry Standard Process for Data Mining methodology will be used, being cyclical and flexible, in order to take advantage of best market practices.

-### 1.5 Restrictions:
-- An initial project cycle will be developed, due to deadline reasons.

-### 1.6 Project deliverables:
+### 1.5 Project deliverables:
-- EDA Notebook with:
+- EDA Notebook: [notebooks/v1_EDA.ipynb]
     - Statistical analysis of data.
     - Business Insights from variables.
-- Modeling Notebook with:
+- Modeling Notebook: [notebooks/v1_modeling.ipynb]
-    - Churn prediction model with a baseline > 0.55 (55%) on test data: 55% effectiveness in identifying true churners.
+    - Churn prediction model with a baseline > 0.55 on test data: 55% effectiveness in identifying true churners.
-    - Model decisions explained, so retention team can understand predictions.
+    - Model Explainability.
-    - Business and Financial results of the project.
+    - Business and financial results.
 - CSV file with:
-    - 'abandono_result.csv' file, being the model predictions from 'abandono_teste.csv' test dataset, with rowNumber and predictedValues columns.
+    - 'abandono_result.csv' file, being the model predictions from 'abandono_teste.csv'.

 ## 2. Data Dictionary

 |  Column   | Meaning   |
 | :-------  | :------- |
 | **RowNumber** | Record number |